 - It's even worse as it's implied the surgery to transform them into that was practiced with no anesthesia at all.
 The novelization lampshades this, Kate begging to be anesthesized as she lays on the operating table.

-The ending of the film with regard to these poor souls does not help in the slightest.
+- The ending of the film with regard to the crew.
 The last we see of Reinhardt and Maximillian is Reinhardt's eyes darting madly to and fro from within Maximilian's visor, undeniably insane, as the new entity rules over the wreckage of the Cygnus, and its mindless, but entirely innocent crew in what looks to be a massive fiery cavern.

 - The line graphs used to represent the titular space anomaly in the trailer and the opening, due to it looking so plain unnatural and being superimposed over the more terrifying moments of the film.

 - Just the brief glimpse of the "humanoid-robot's" face when Durant removes the reflective faceplate; although still clearly alive, the crewman's face almost looks like a corpse, and the eyes seem on the verge of hemorrhaging.
 That little raspy breath he lets out upon being unmasked doesn't help, either.

 - In the novelization is even worse.
 There, the eyes are replaced by seemingly cybernetic ones said to look like the faceplates they use.

 - Maximillian, just by himself, is a perfect example.
 Between the whirly-blades, immunity to lasers, some lasers of his own, a single glowing red eye with a particularly intimidating furrowed shape, the menacing hum of the servos as he moves, and the way he just keeps coming while completely ignoring terrain, and eventually engulfs his own creator and presides over hell itself, how could you not have nightmares for years afterwards?